stemey/dojo-generate-form/README.md

-Dojo Generate Form: A Dijit to generate a form based on an editor schema
+Gform: A dojo library to generate a form based on an editor schema
 =======================================================================